Getting involved in See Me See Change

 -

-For pupils, completion of the See Me See Change pupil sessions and corresponding 3 workbooks can support students gain credits towards the SAQ MHWB award (Level 4 and 5).
+For pupils, completion of the See Me See Change pupil sessions and corresponding three workbooks can support students gain credits towards the SQA MHWB award (Level 4).

 Self-assessment tool